Studying on our Christchurch campus

-Our campus is home to over 1,000 students.
+Our Christchurch campus is home to over 1,000 students.
 One third are medical students in their three clinical years of training and physiotherapy students in their final clinical year.
 Two thirds are postgraduate health sciences students undertaking a range of programmes to PhD level.
 Our student body is diverse with more than 20 nationalities represented.

 We have internationally recognised research strengths in a number of areas including heart disease, indigenous health, infectious diseases, genetics, cancer, biomedical engineering, nursing, mental health and public health.
 All of our 14 departments are research active, with more than 30 well-established research groups.